jaimedelacruz/stic/README.md

 ## Support
 The code is distributed "as it is".

-Although we encourage people to submit bug-reports, dedicated support will only be provided within a scientific collaboration, as we have very limited man power.
+Although we encourage people to submit bug-reports, dedicated support will only be provided within a scientific collaboration with us, as we have very limited man power.

 ## Citing STiC